antrea-io/theia/docs/network-flow-visibility.md

 to recover the data.

 ClickHouse cluster can be deployed with default Local PV or NFS PV by setting `clickhouse.storage.createPersistentVolume`.
 To have more flexibility in the PV creation, you can configure a customized `StorageClass` in `clickhouse.storage.persistentVolumeClaimSpec`.

+From Theia 0.8, we also offer the option of deploying Zookeeper with Persistent Volume.
+You can deploy Zookeeper with either the default Local PV or NFS PV by adjusting the `clickhouse.cluster.installZookeeper.storage.createPersistentVolume` setting.
+For greater flexibility in creating Persistent Volumes, you have the option to configure a customized StorageClass within the `clickhouse.cluster.installZookeeper.storage.persistentVolumeClaimSpec`.

+When choosing to deploy ClickHouse with Persistent Volumes, it is crucial to ensure that ZooKeeper is provisioned with a Persistent Volume.
+This is because if the in-memory ZooKeeper crashes, it can result in data loss, causing ClickHouse to repeatedly crash.

 ##### Secure Connection